BP Harmony

 Changes in neurotransmitters such as serotonin, dopamine, and norepinephrine play a role in bipolar disorder.
 Medications targeting these neurotransmitters can help manage symptoms.

 Mania is often but not always an excess of dopamine while depression is often a severe lack thereof.
-However, medication such as mood stabilizers and anti-psychotics mask the underlying cause.
+However, medication such as mood stabilizers and anti-psychotics mask the underlying cause only, so it is best to supplement medication with changes in life style, nutrition, sleep, exercise, and community.

 3. Triggers: